 Unison Energy worked closely with Whole Foods to ensure the project was a success not just for the store, but for the community as well.
 Because this Whole Foods location is surrounded by high-end apartments, it was critical that the store took steps to avoid noise complaints from the neighbors.
 Unison Energy installed sound enclosures that kept the system’s operating noise at just 55 db, a noise level that allows for normal conversation while standing right next to the equipment.

-Tristam Coffin, Director of Sustainability and Facilities for Whole Foods Market, noted that using cogeneration to power the natural refrigerant-based system offers not just energy efficiency and “overall reduced consumption,” but also helps “sustain operations for the folks that are intending to sell broccoli in the stores,” even if the grid goes down.
+Tristam Coffin, Director of Sustainability and Facilities for Whole Foods Market, noted that using cogeneration to power the natural refrigerant-based system offers not just energy efficiency, but also helps sustain operations even if the grid goes down.
 Thanks to Unison Energy, this Whole Foods location now has a resilient, efficient, and sustainable energy solution.